andresebr/kumodd/README.md

 It can download files, or generate a CSV file of meta-data.
 Files can be filtered by category, such as doc, image, or video.
-Meta-data may be selected in the configuration file.
+Meta-data columns may be selected in the configuration file.

 ``` shell
 ./kumodd.py -l doc